NunooFerreira/SOC-HomeLab-Cyber-Monitoring/attack-simulations/Powershell Cradle Attack/README.md

   - **IP Address:** 192.168.20.30

 ## Objective
-Create and deploy a malicious PowerShell script to establish a reverse shell on a Windows workstation.
+Create and deploy a Malware PowerShell script to establish a reverse shell on a Windows workstation.
 The attacker uses Kali Linux to serve the payload and capture the connection, giving them remote access to the Windows's machine.

 ## Attack Execution Timeline

-### 1. **Create Malicious PowerShell Payload**
+### 1. **Create Malware PowerShell Payload**

 Firstly, I created a malicious PowerShell script (`malicious.ps1`) that establishes a reverse shell back to my Kali's machine, based on this [git](https://github.com/das-lab/mpsd) and [post](https://learn.microsoft.com/en-us/defender-endpoint/run-detection-test?source=recommendations&view=o365-worldwide):